johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 For example, if the Duchess's body is found buried under the Atrium, Holmes must eliminate the possibility that she is being held captive and alive by the Duke.
 He must then reallocate probability among the remaining possibilities.

-So he concludes that she was either murdered by the Duke or murdered by the Count.
+So all the remaining probability is allocated to the possible scenarios in which the Duchess is dead: murdered either by the Duke or the Count.

 These new beliefs are called his **posterior** beliefs.

 **Posterior Beliefs**